AFTERWAKE/IRCBots/pointBot/README.md

 - The ignore file stores only IPs.
 Only edit manually if an issue occurs.
 - The bot file stores nicks (since bot names should not change often).
 This should be edited manually.

-NOTE: I've run into a couple issues with multiple nicks on the same IP (account stuck logged in) and even IPs changing due to modem testing, but this is uncommon enough that it can be dealt with by adding nicks to the bot list, ignoring users ("ignore"), or deleting point entries ("del").
+NOTE: I've run into a couple issues with multiple nicks on the same IP (account stuck logged in) and even IPs changing due to modem testing, but this is uncommon enough that it can be dealt with by adding nicks to the bot list, ignoring users ("ignore"), or deleting point entries manually.